blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - A Radio Access Network consists of one or more Radio Network Systems.
     - A Radio Network System consists of a base station (or Node B in 3G) and a Radio Network Controller (RNC).
   - Includes GRAN (GSM), GERAN (GSM/EDGE), UTRAN (UMTS), E-UTRAN (LTE), NG-RAN (5G NR)
+  - A RAN stack consists of the PHY layer, MAC sublayer, RLC sublayer, PDCP sublayer and the RRC sublayer.
+External interface layers (connecting to devices) include the Non-Access-Stratum (NAS) and the IP layer.
 - User Equipment - The devices on the side of the user
   - Includes the Mobile Handset and the SIM card.
 - Channel access method / Multiple access method -  It refers to the technology used to connect two terminals for communication